SkelliBoi/Humble-Warden/README.md

 The modlist was made using the Steam version of Dragon Age: Origins - Ultimate Edition, and I can not guarantee any other version will work.

-The installation of this mod list requires a total of about 61GB (this could likely be reduced in the fututre as I learn more of the features of Wabberjack). ~24GB for the base game, ~30GB for the modlist, and ~8GB for the downloads.
+The installation of this mod list requires a total of about 61GB (this could likely be reduced in the future as I learn more of the features of Wabberjack). ~24GB for the base game, ~30GB for the modlist, and ~8GB for the downloads.
 The download itself should take about 20 minutes, depending on your internet speed.

 ## Install Dragon Age: Origins - Ultimate Edition